How to File a Utility Patent: Everything You Need to Know

 And even if you choose to file alone, you may still want to hire a professional illustrator who can draft professional drawings of your invention.
 This will help the patent examiner assigned to review your application to better understand the details of your invention, what it can do, and what it will look like.

 Communicate With Your Network.
-There are many people who went through the same thing you went through when seeking patent protection.
+Many people went through the same thing you went through when seeking patent protection.
 Utilize your network—speak to friends and family, as well as your social media network.
 Reach out to people via Facebook, Twitter, LinkedIn, and other social media sites to ask questions.
 You may even know someone who has a connection to a qualified patent attorney.
 You’ll be able to have additional questions answered if communicating with your network in this manner.
 Don’t be afraid of the process.
 Ask your network if they can help.
 Just be careful not to give them too many details about your invention, since you haven’t obtained patent protection for it yet!

 Either way, just know that the process of filing a utility patent can be expensive and time-consuming regardless of whether or not you have an attorney help you.
 Therefore, you must exercise patience and be ready to incur various fees.

 If you need help applying for a utility patent, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.